simonw 5 months ago

 You could argue that having more information might lead to better decisions on who gets a permit, but that’s not what the law allows—and letting police pull extra data whenever they feel like it creates obvious risks of abuse.

-• andrewla 5 hours ago
+• andrewla 5 months ago

 I think the most likely good faith version of this is that the LACSD wants to prevent people that are bad actors from obtaining the licenses.